sparkfun/SparkFun_ST25DV64KC_Arduino_Library/examples/docs/ex_01_Device_Information.md

 ## Reading the Tag Revision

 Each tag is also programmed with a version number, indicating what version of hardware is inside the tag IC.
-We can read that as follows:
+We can read that using ```getDeviceRevision``` as follows:

 ```C++
   uint8_t rev;